 Regina is also a co-founder and the director of the search-and-rescue organization MOAS.
 Inspired by the terrible shipwreck that took place off Lampedusa in 2013, Regina and Christopher founded the Migrant Offshore Aid Station in April 2014.
 MOAS uses a 40-metre vessel with a clinic, dinghies, and search drones, as well as a highly-specialized crew, trained volunteers, medical and rescue staff to alleviate the needless suffering and death of migrants crossing the Mediterranean Sea.

-Dedicated to saving lives at sea, MOAS has rescued and assisted over 40,000 children, women and men since its inception.
+Through our vital programmes at sea and on land, MOAS has rescued and assisted over 100,000 people since its inception.

 As the MOAS project grew and demanded more and more time, she stepped out of her daily role at Tangiers, remaining involved with the company within the Board of Directors.
 When not fundraising and speaking on behalf of MOAS, she participates in the rescue operations themselves.